Basic Schedule Ordering Guidelines provide useful information to start ordering from GSA Schedules.

-If a "best value" selection places;an order over the maximum order threshold identified in the contractor's catalog or pricelist, the order may be placed under the Schedule contract with the contractor selected in accordance with FAR 8.405, however the contractor may decline the order within five working days.
+If an order over the maximum order threshold identified in the contractor's catalog or pricelist is placed, the order may be placed with the contractor under the Schedule contract in accordance with FAR 8.405.
+However the contractor may decline the order within five working days.

 11. Price Reductions